chengwenxi/iris-community/test.md

 results generated through those services.
-This idea is also inspired by existing work from blockchain community when address performance issues of moving some complicated computation off the main chain, such as Lightning Network's off-chain state channels \[LIG\] as well as Plasma's fraud proof side chains \[PLA\].
+This idea is also inspired by existing work from blockchain community when address performance issues of moving some complicated computation off the main chain, such as Lightning Network's off-chain state channels \[10\] as well as Plasma's fraud proof side chains \[11\].
 Although we are not implementing side chains, we rip traditional business logic computation off the blockchain and use it as a trustworthy mediation bus for complicated business collaboration.

-For inter chain communication, Cosmos IBC\[IBC\] defines a protocol for transferring values from an account on one chain to an account on the other chain.
+For inter chain communication, Cosmos IBC\[12\] defines a protocol for transferring values from an account on one chain to an account on the other chain.
 IRIS  designe new semantics to allow cross chain computation to be invoked by leveraging IBC.
 This capability is very important when